reductstore/homepage/_posts/2022-04-15-keep-history-mqtt.md

 }
 ```

-Pay attention, that the storage uses timestamps with microsecond precision, so we can't use `Date` class and `number` type.
+Pay attention, the storage uses timestamps with microsecond precision, so we can't use `Date` class and `number` type.
 What is why we use `BigInt`.

 ### Conclusion

-As you can see, MQTT protocol and Reduct Storage very simple technology that can be used together very easily in NodeJS.
+As you can see, the MQTT protocol and Reduct Storage very simple technologies that can be used together very easily in NodeJS.
 You can find the source code of the example [here](https://github.com/reduct-storage/reduct-mqtt-example).
 If you have any
-questions or problems with making it run.
+questions or problems running it.
 Feel free to make [an issue](https://github.com/reduct-storage/reduct-js/issues/new).

-I hope it was helpful.
+I hope this tutorial has been helpful.
 Thanks!

 ### Links